As We May Think: Concept realization

 "As We May Think" predicted (to some extent) many kinds of technology invented after its publication, including hypertext, personal computers, the Internet, the World Wide Web, speech recognition, and online encyclopedias such as Wikipedia: "Wholly new forms of encyclopedias will appear, ready-made with a mesh of associative trails running through them, ready to be dropped into the memex and there amplified."
 Bush envisioned the ability to retrieve several articles or pictures on one screen, with the possibility of writing comments that could be stored and recalled together.
 He believed people would create links between related articles, thus mapping the thought process and path of each user and saving it for others to experience.
-Wikipedia is one example of how this vision has in part been realized, allowing elements of an article to reference other related topics.
-A user's browser history maps the trails of possible paths of interaction, although this is typically available only to the user that created it.

 Bush's article also laid the foundation for new media.
 Doug Engelbart came across the essay shortly after its publication, and keeping the memex in mind, he began work that would eventually result in the invention of the mouse, the word processor, the hyperlink and concepts of new media for which these groundbreaking inventions were merely enabling technologies.